samuelstanley0101/phishing_email_detection/README.md

 **-r:** Recursively add all files in subdirectories specified.

+**--verify:** Verify that the number of examples and proportion of positive to negative examples in the subset is what's expected.

 **--verbose:** Print additional messages while running.

 **--silent:** Print no messages while running.